CouncilofLorien/counciloflorien.github.io/docs/cards/B/bag-end.md

 > Shire
 >
 > {: .hero-site-text .black-text .p-2 }
 > > Nearest Haven: Rivendell  "In a hole in ground there lived a hobbit.
-Not a nasty, dirty, wet hole, filled with the ends of worms and an oozy smell, nor yet a dry, bare, sandy hole with nothing in it to sit down or to eat: it was a hobbit-hole and that means comfort."_ ***---Hob***
+Not a nasty, dirty, wet hole, filled with the ends of worms and an oozy smell, nor yet a dry, bare, sandy hole with nothing in it to sit down or to eat: it was a hobbit-hole and that means comfort."_ ***---&NoBreak;Hob***
 >
 > {: .hero-site-text .p-1 .pr-2 }
 > > <div class="hero-site-draw"><span class="hero-you-draw">&ensp;2&ensp;</span><span class="hero-opp-draw">&ensp;2&ensp;</span></div>